This Week Was a New Level of White House Madness

 What’s animus laundering?

 You know, the administration issues a policy, like the travel ban, or the transgender military ban, or the ban on federal funds to sanctuary cities, that is obviously illegal.
 And they’re enjoined by the courts.
-But rather than give up and acknowledge that they were caught with their hands in the cookie jar, the administration engages in a round of bogus legal review, puts a little lipstick on the pig, and then trots it back into court, insisting that everything now is fine
+But rather than give up and acknowledge that they were caught with their hands in the cookie jar, the administration engages in a round of bogus legal review, puts a little lipstick on the pig, and then trots it back into court, insisting that everything now is fine.

 Anyway, looking beyond the courts, the administration’s incompetence is not only a bug, but a feature of its efforts to shatter norms about what presidential governance in our democracy should look like.
 The fact that it was stopped here matters.
 But it shouldn’t be taken as proof that the administration will be unable to achieve anti-constitutional goals merely because it often pursues them ineffectually.